Stock market today: Wall Street dips amid quiet trading - KESQ

 “Companies have been able to do pretty well,” said Margie Patel, senior portfolio manager at Allspring Global Investments.

-The better-than-feared results have given some support to Wall Street when many other worries are weighing on it.
+The better-than-feared results have given some support to Wall Street even as many other worries are weighing on it.

 Key among them is what will happen to the U.S. banking system, which is under stress following three high-profile bank failures since March.
 Hurt by much higher interest rates, smaller and mid-sized banks are scrambling to reassure everyone that their deposits are stable and that they aren’t at risk of a sudden exodus of customers.

-After finding some stability in the two prior days, stocks of regional banks under the heaviest scrutiny by Wall Street fell again Tuesday.
-PacWest Bancorp dropped 5.2%, and Western Alliance Bancorp fell 3.6%.
+Stocks of regional banks under the heaviest scrutiny by Wall Street were shaky on Tuesday.
+PacWest Bancorp rose 5.8% after shaking off an early loss.
+Western Alliance Bancorp climbed 2.3% after also swinging from a loss to a gain.

 The next big milestone for the market will be Wednesday’s report on inflation at the consumer level.
 Inflation has come down from its peak last summer, but it’s remaining stubbornly high.
 That’s raised uncertainty about what the Federal Reserve’s next move will be.